Customized Stop-the-Slip Solutions

 For Your Unique Conditions

-Many homes include ramps to allow access to loved ones using wheelchairs or mobility scooters.
+Many homes include ramps to allow access for loved ones using wheelchairs or mobility scooters.
 Sometimes these ramps are constructed of concrete, which can present unique slip and fall hazards.

 Your Stop-the-Slip Solutions Graded:

-HandiTreads are the most effective, long-lasting solution for minimizing the risk of slips and falls on concrete ramps.
+HandiTreads are the most effective and long-lasting solution for minimizing the risk of slips and falls on concrete ramps.
 Because the ramps are inclined, they can encourage slips and falls especially when external conditions like rain, sleet, or snow are present.